The Dry States in India: Alcohol-Banned States

 Top 10 Alcohol Consumption States in India

-Here’s a list of Indian states known for their high alcohol consumption based on various surveys and studies:
+Here’s a list of dry states in India known for their high alcohol consumption based on various surveys and studies:

 1. Arunachal Pradesh – Alcohol consumption is extremely high, with some districts reporting nearly universal alcohol use among men.